-If you encounter some problems with your MongoDB server and trying to reinstall it or just want to uninstall it, the following will cover how to purge Mongo completely (including dependencies, configuration file, logs and database storage) on Debian/Ubuntu-based Linux distros (e.g. Linux Mint, Pop!_OS, Elementary OS).
+If you encounter some problems with your MongoDB server and try to reinstall it or just want to uninstall it.
+The following will cover how to purge Mongo completely (including dependencies, configuration file, logs and database storage) on Debian/Ubuntu-based Linux distros (e.g. Linux Mint, Pop!OS, Elementary OS).

 MongoDB is one of the most popular NoSQL databases around.
 In this tutorial we'll be covering how to install the latest version of MongoDB Community Server from its official repository, and the following steps work for Ubuntu 20.04 LTS (Focal), 18.04 LTS (Bionic) and 16.04 LTS (Xenial).

-The Nginx installed from package manager (apt) is usually pretty outdated.
-Currently v1.20.2 is the stable version of Nginx and Ubuntu LTS 20.04 (Focal) comes with version v1.18.0.
-Although bleeding edge is never the goal of Debian/Ubuntu release schedule, there is still some ways to obtain the latest version of Ngnix.
+The Nginx installed by the package manager (apt) is usually pretty outdated.
+Currently, v1.20.2 is the stable version of Nginx and Ubuntu LTS 20.04 (Focal) comes with version v1.18.0.
+Although to stay on the bleeding edge is never the goal of the Debian/Ubuntu release schedule, there are still some ways to obtain the latest version of Ngnix.

 To turn off automatic system upgrade and package lists update on your Debian/Ubuntu-based Linux distros is quite easy.
 And we'll be covering editing apt configuration through both CLI (Command-Line Interface) and GUI (Graphical User Interface) so it can be done by ssh or desktop.